FireguiQueen/FireguiQueen/README.md

 # Hello there 👋, I'm <a href="https://github.com/FireguiQueen/FireguiQueen#tools-and-technologies">Guilherme</a>..
 ..
-A self-taught student of backend by using Java as the main language.
-I'm willing to grow my networking, if you're looking for a friend to study with, don't hesite to get in touch with me.
+A self-taught student of backend, using Java as the main language.
+I'm willing to grow my network.
+If you're looking for a friend to study with, don't hesitate to get in touch with me.

 <br>